About our review system

 Do you post all comments?

 We are committed to posting both positive and negative feedback.
 However, we do not post comments that are libelous, profane, or those that may risk the privacy of our patients.
-Based on these guidelines, about 97% of all comments about our physicians will be posted.
-This physician-specific commentary will be posted in its entirety once a physician has received a minimum of 5 surveys with comments.
+Based on these guidelines, almost 95% of all-provider specific comments received since August 1st, 2015 have been posted.

 Why don’t I see ratings or comments for every physician?

-To ensure an accurate and reliable rating, a physician must have a minimum of 30 returned surveys before a star rating is compiled and displayed on our website.
-Thus, some of our newly hired physicians or those who see most of their patients in the hospital setting might not have a rating displayed.
-Additionally, physicians must have a minimum of 5 comments before they will be posted on the website.
-Again, this is to ensure that comments present an accurate and reliable picture of our physicians.
+In order to ensure an accurate and reliable rating, a physician must have a minimum of thirty (30) returned surveys before a star rating is compiled and displayed on our website.
+Thus, some of our newly hired physicians or those who see a majority of their patients in the hospital setting might not have a rating displayed.
+Comments are posted once a provider has had a minimum of five surveys with comments returned.

 How many patients respond to these surveys?